An Advocates Inspiration

 - How do you give or receive inspiration?

 About Kristyn Weinert

 At Wayne County SAFE, Ms. Weinert is a First Responder Sexual Assault Advocate and provides advocacy and counseling to youth 12 and older as well as secondary support to non-offending family members.
-Ms. Weinert is inspired and passionate about helping assist youth, adults, vulnerable, oppressed and underserved populations, and is always mindful in working with a diverse cross-cultural society.
-She utilizes a therapeutic setting by creating an atmosphere of trust, mutual respect, and effective communication.
-She has an interest in utilizing CBT-DBT, Grief and Loss, and Mindfulness based cognitive therapy, guided imagery and meditation.
+Ms. Weinert is inspired and passionate in helping assist youth, adults, vulnerable, oppressed and underserved populations, and is always mindful in working with a diverse cross-cultural society.
+She utilizes a therapeutic setting by creating an atmosphere of trust, mutual respect and effective communication.
+She has an interest in utilizing CBT-DBT, Grief and Loss, and Mindfulness-based cognitive therapy, guided imagery and meditation.